Besides production, you can run Trackingplan on other environments – like staging or development – to detect problems before a release.

 As a result, you can also cover the analytics service integrations in your existing release testing by simply integrating Trackingplan without changing your feature or testing code in any way.
 That way, any existing automated QA you have implemented, such as functional or non-functional regression testing (e.g. with Cypress), will stress your analytics under the watch of our system.

-If you want to know more about how tracking can become a first-class citizen in your QA, you can read this blog post here.
+Learn more about how tracking can become a first-class citizen in your QA.